pmean/build-website/text/21/umkc-award.md

 I have also built successful research collaborations in Informatics through a series of quarterly meetings at Kansas University Medical Center (KUMC) since 2018.
 The recent meetings, of course, have been virtual.
 These are co-organized with Mei Liu, the acting director of Medical Informatics at KUMC.
 We have invited speakers from KUMC, UMKC, Childrens Mercy, Kansas State University, and the University of Missouri.
 These meetings promote existing research and encourage new efforts and cross-institutional collaborations.
 The meetups are supported by the Frontiers Clinical and Translational grant and promote their goal of bringing together researchers across the Kansas City region.

 Additional research collaborators occur through the Kansas City R Users Group, which I took over the management of in 2014.
 This group meets monthly to discuss all aspects of the R programming language.
 It attracts faculty and students at Kansas University, UMKC, and Northwest Missouri State University as well as researchers at Childrens Mercy and Cerner Corporation.

-It is impossible to count the number of collaborations that I have been a part of since I joined UMKC.
-When I ran the Research and Statistical Consult Service (RSCS) from 2008 through 2016, I had been averaging roughly 60 different collaborations per year.
-Many of these were with medical students and residents, starting on their very first research project.
-While I still help out from time to time with the RSCS, my collaborations since then have been much more focussed.

-One of my most enjoyable collaborations has been with Mark Patterson, a faculty member in the School of Pharmacy.
-We collaborated on a University of Missouri Research Board grant many years ago.
-When I found out that I was ineligible for support on that grant (because of my part-time status), I helped Mark reallocate my funds to support a graduate research assistant in the Mathematics and Statistics Department.
-That was a wise move because this student was very smart and ambitious and could allocate 20 hours per week on the project.
-He helped Mark produce several peer-reviewed publications.

-Since I have worked with Mark, he has developed a broad range of research skills.
-He talks with me regularly about advanced methodologies in Statistics.
-While he has learned most of this on his own, I do help by explaining the theoretical foundations and defining the limitations of these approaches.
-He was quite talented when I first met him, but he has grown into a top-notch researcher who earned tenure and who now holds a joint appointment in our department.

 #### 14 publications from July 2016 through June 2021.
 Note that 4 of these are not peer-reviewed or indexed in PubMed.